 Committed to community service, Sandusky residents volunteer for a minimum of 10 hours a month and promote service activities on campus and in Roanoke.

 Located in Middle East, the Spanish House attracts students who want to increase their oral and written language skills and promote Hispanic culture.

 Mind, Body, Spirit (MBS)

 MBS residents seek personal balance by finding ways to get themselves and others involved in mental, physical, and spiritual activities in and out of the classroom.
-All MBS residents commit to a substance-free lifestyle.
+All MBS residents commit to maintaining a substance-free living space.